Zubax/jafit/README.md

   $B(H) \Rightarrow J(H) \Rightarrow M(H)$.

 * Saturation magnetization $M_s=1174563$ A/m, which is expressed as saturation polarization $J_s$ in the datasheet.
+  This value is usually invariant with respect to the direction of the applied field in anisotropic materials.

 * The excitation field intensity $H_m=713014$ A/m.